HicResearch/TREEHOOSE/doc/architecture/Architecture.md

 The TREEHOOSE solution is formed of
-[Service Workbench on AWS](https://aws.amazon.com/government-education/research-and-technical-computing/service-workbench/) and a data lake that together provides the building blocks for the Trusted Research Environment (TRE) capability.
+[Service Workbench on AWS](https://aws.amazon.com/government-education/research-and-technical-computing/service-workbench/) and a data lake that together provide the building blocks for the Trusted Research Environment (TRE) capability.
 [AWS Control Tower](https://aws.amazon.com/controltower/) provides the scalable multi-account setup for managing TRE implementations at scale in AWS Cloud.